 - Road rage

-A driver who illegally enters an intersection against a red light is in violation of traffic laws and at fault for any resulting accident.
+A driver who illegally enters an intersection against a red light violates traffic laws and is at fault for any resulting accident.
 If you’re hit at an intersection by a red-light runner, that motorist is liable for your damages, including current and future medical bills, present and future lost income, property damage, physical pain and suffering, emotional anguish, and loss of consortium.
 If you’ve lost a loved one in a red-light accident, an attorney can help you file a wrongful death action against the at-fault party.

 Common Intersection Crash Injuries

 Most red-light crashes are “T-bone” wrecks in which a vehicle that has entered an intersection legally on a green light is struck from the side by someone who has illegally entered the intersection after the light has turned red.
 In such cases, drivers and passengers in the car that was hit have only a thin metal door to protect them from the violent side impact of the other vehicle’s bumper and front end.
 The injuries that commonly result from a red-light T-bone crash include:

 - Whiplash and other neck or soft tissue damage